Skincare Routine: The 4 Rules for Adding a Product

 1

-Now that you’re fairly convinced you need that skincare product, you need to figure out if your skin tolerates it well, and the best way to do that is to test it!
-Apply a small amount of product to a small area of your neck or the inner forearm (what doctors call a patch test) and leave it on.
+Now that you’re fairly convinced you need that skincare product, you need to check if your Skin tolerates it well, and the best way to do that is to test it!
+Apply a small amount of product to a small area of your neck or the inside of your forearm (what doctors call a patch test) and let it sit.

 • How to interpret the results